chrisgrieser/nvim-scissors/README.md

   format](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
 For
   portability and to future-proof your snippet collection, it thus makes sense to save your snippets in that format.
-- Most notably, the VSCode snippet format is used by plugins like [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) and also supported by [LuaSnip](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#vs-code).
+- Most notably, the VSCode format is used by plugins like [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) and also supported by [LuaSnip](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#vs-code).
-- However, the snippets are stored in JSON files, which are a pain to modify manually.
+- However, the snippets are stored as JSON files, which are a pain to modify manually.
 This plugin aims to alleviate that pain by automagically writing the JSON for you.